dinahamadi/alx-react/README.md

-a redme file for the repository
+a readme file for the repository